Important Information about Spring Term-

-- P.E days are Monday and Wednesday - children MUST come in school wearing a full P.E kit (White top and black leggings/shorts/joggers and appropriate footwear)
+- P.E days are Monday and Tuesday - children MUST come in school wearing a full P.E kit (White top and black leggings/shorts/joggers and appropriate footwear.

-- Homework will no longer be given to the children to take home as we are now using social media platforms such as Reading Eggs to complete at home.
+- Homework will no longer be given to the children to take home as we are now using social media platforms such as Reading Eggs and Google Classroom to complete at home.

 This week is Friendship week!, as a school we came together to make the world a friendly and more inviting place. one way of showing that everyone is different and everyone is equal, is by wearing odd socks.
 The whole school wore odd socks on friday and we seen some beautiful socks.
 We also created a video to show are understanding of friendship and what friends means to us.

 On Wednesday the 18th of November we had the opportunity to take part in a Black History Creative Workshop, The workshop allowed to appreciate and have an understaning of black history.
 The class created some amazing art work.